Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Convolutional Neural Networks

 Convolutional layers are used in the hidden layers because they can more efficiently deal with large-scale datasets (e.g., $1000\times1000$ pixel images), while fully-connected layers are more suitable for small-sized datasets such as MNIST\footnote{\url{http://yann.lecun.com/exdb/mnist/}} images (an MNIST image has $28\times28$ pixels).
-The size of a real complex network generally varies from hundreds (e.g., there are 279 non-pharyngeal neurons in the sensory system of the worm \textit{C. elegans} \cite{Yan2017NAT}) to billions (e.g., 5.76 billions of pages in the World Wide Web\footnote{\url{https://www.worldwidewebsize.com/} (Accessed: 10 August, 2019)}).
-In Section \ref{sec:exp}, the network size for simulation will be set to 1000, and thus the convolutional layers are employed instead of fully-connected layers.
+The size of a real complex network generally varies from hundreds (e.g., there are $279$ non-pharyngeal neurons in the sensory system of the worm \textit{C. elegans} \cite{Yan2017NAT}) to billions (e.g., $5.5$ billions of pages in the World Wide Web\footnote{\url{https://www.worldwidewebsize.com/} (Accessed: 20 May, 2020)}).
+In Section \ref{sec:exp}, the network size for simulation will be set to $1000$, and thus the convolutional layers are employed instead of fully-connected layers.
 Compared to the fully-connected layers, using the convolutional layers can significantly reduce the number of parameters.
-Meanwhile, the number of FM groups will be set to 7, since the input size is around $1000\times1000$ in the following experiments.
+Meanwhile, the number of FM groups will be set to $7$, since the input size is around $1000\times1000$ in the following experiments.
 The number of FM groups should be set to be greater for a larger input dataset, and vice versa.

 ReLU provides a commonly-used activation function that defines the non-negative part of a set of inputs.
-It has been proved performing the best on 2D data \cite{Glorot2011ICAIS}.
+It has been proved performing the best on $2D$ data \cite{Glorot2011ICAIS}.
 The formation of ReLU to be used here is $f(x)=\text{max}\{0,x\}$.
 The output of each hidden layer, i.e., a multiplication of weights, is summed up and rectified by a ReLU for the next layer.

-Pooling layers reduce the dimensions of the datasets for the input of the next layer.
+Pooling layers reduce the dimensions of the datasets for the input of the following layer.
 There are two commonly-used pooling methods, namely the max pooling and average pooling.
-The former uses the maximum value (a greater value represents a brighter pixel in a gray-scale image) within the current window, while the latter uses the average value over all the values within the current window.
+The former uses the maximum value (a greater value represents a brighter pixel in a gray-scale image) within the current window, while the latter uses the average value.
 Max pooling is useful when the background of the image is dark.
 Since the interest here is only in the lighter pixels, the max pooling is adopted.